Independent Evaluation · RFP 902732 · FY2020–FY2026

 Innovation & forward practice

 An independent evaluation shouldn't stop at "is the pool well-run?"
-It should ask "what does best-in-class look like now, and what's within reach?"
-We surveyed the most innovative practices in public fixed-income today — each already in use at a named public fund — and mapped every one to Alameda's exact mandate: safety first, ≤3-year maturity, investment-grade only, no leverage or derivatives, fully within Government Code §53601.
+It should ask "what does leading practice look like now, and what's within reach?"
+We surveyed the most innovative practices in public fixed-income today, each already in use at a named public fund, and mapped every one to Alameda's exact mandate: safety first, ≤5-year maturity, investment-grade only, no leverage or derivatives, fully within Government Code §53601.

 Already proven at peer public funds